User37som/libbitcoin/bx-ec-to-address.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
 -v [--version]       The desired Bitcoin address version.
+(For testnet, apply 111 to obtain a Base58Check encoded address starting with the letters "m" or "n".
+See [Mastering Bitcoin](https://github.com/aantonop/bitcoinbook/blob/develop/ch04.asciidoc#base58check_versions).)

 Arguments (positional):